How to Onboard Freelancers & Independent Contractors as an Agency

 This is especially important if you allow them to post about your company on social media, reach out to potential partners, and other tasks where they represent your agency.
 It shouldn’t be blatantly obvious that a third party is acting on your behalf.

-The first step would be to set up a custom email inbox for your new team, and introduce provide them with a branding cheat sheet that talks about your company, and things to keep in mind.
+The first step would be to set up a custom email inbox for your new team, and provide them with a branding cheat sheet that talks about your company, and things to keep in mind.

 Be clear about invoices and NDAs